Alexandre Koyré: Work

 Koyré was also interested in the correlations between scientific discoveries and religious or philosophical world views.
 Like Edmund Husserl in his later studies, Koyré claimed that modern science had succeeded in overcoming the split, inherent in traditional Aristotelian science, between Earth and Space, since these were now both seen as governed by the same laws.
 On the other hand, another split had now been created, between the phenomenal world inhabited by man and the purely abstract, mathematical world of science.
 Koyré aimed to show how this "first world", the world of human dwelling (personal and historical), apparently irrelevant to modern naturalistic research, was by no means irrelevant for the very constitution and development of this research.
 Koyré consistently sought to show how scientific truth is always discovered in correlation with specific historical, even purely personal, circumstances.

-Koyré's work can be seen as a systematic analysis of the constitutive achievements that resulted in scientific knowledge, but with particular emphasis on the historical, and specifically human, circumstances that generate the scientists' phenomenal world and serve as foundation for all scientific constitutions of meaning.
+Koyré's work can be seen as a systematic analysis of the constitutive achievements that resulted in scientific knowledge, but with particular emphasis on the historical, and specifically human, circumstances that generate the scientists' phenomenal world and serve as the foundation for all scientific constitutions of meaning.

-Koyré influenced major European and American philosophers of science, most significantly Thomas Kuhn, Imre Lakatos, Michel Foucault and Paul Feyerabend.
+Koyré influenced major European and American philosophers of science, most significantly I. Bernard Cohen, Thomas Kuhn, Imre Lakatos, Michel Foucault and Paul Feyerabend.

 Criticism

 In the course of his studies of Galileo, Koyré famously claimed that the experiments with weights falling and rolling on inclined planes that Galileo described in his writings probably had not been carried out in practice, but were instead thought experiments intended to illustrate his deductions.
 Koyré argued that the precision of the results reported by Galileo was not possible with the technology available to him and quoted the contemporary judgement of Marin Mersenne, who had questioned the feasibility of reproducing Galileo's results.
 Furthermore, according to Koyré, Galileo's science was largely a product of his Platonist philosophy and did not really derive from experimental observations.

-Koyré's conclusions were first challenged in 1961 by Thomas B. Settle, who as a graduate student at Cornell University succeeded in reproducing Galileo's experiments with inclined planes using the methods and technologies described in Galileo's writing.
-Later, Stillman Drake and others worked through Galileo's notes and demonstrated that Galileo was a careful experimentalist whose observations did play a pivotal role in the development of his scientific system that he later claimed in his published work.
-Koyré has been further criticised for his claim about Galileo's Platonism, which he saw as a synonym with mathematics and mathematization of nature.
-As the Italian scholar Lodovico Geymonat has proved, in fact, Platonism as a tradition does not helpfully illuminate the development of Galileo's mathematical studies which are mostly concerned with applied mathematics, engineering and mechanics fields that neither Plato nor Platonist authors were much interested in.
+Koyré's conclusions were first challenged in 1961 by Thomas B. Settle, who, as a graduate student at Cornell University succeeded in reproducing Galileo's experiments with inclined planes, using the methods and technologies described in Galileo's writings.
+Later, Stillman Drake and others (e.g., James MacLachlan)—through the replication of other experiments of Galileo's, and the exhaustive working-through of his notes—demonstrated that Galileo had been a careful experimentalist, whose observations likely did play the pivotal role that he had claimed for them in the development of his scientific system.
+Koyré has been further criticised for his claim about Galileo's Platonism, which he saw as a synonym for mathematics and mathematization of nature; for example, Italian scholar Lodovico Geymonat has argued that consideration of Platonism, as a tradition, does not helpfully illuminate the development of Galileo's mathematical studies, which are mostly concerned with applied mathematics, engineering, and mechanics—i.e., fields that neither Plato, nor subsequent Platonist authors, generally evinced much interest in.